psakhis/emu4crt/README.md

  * emu4crt_NATIVE_RESOLUTIONS.txt contains all resolution informations to be added to VMMAKER's user_modes.ini.
  * emu4crt_RESOLUTIONS_SUPER.txt

-For testing pupose, emu4crt can be used with a standard PC screen and video drivers in window mode.
+For testing pupose, emu4crt can be used with a standard PC screen and video drivers in window mode but for resolution switch set to fullscreen (video.fs 1)

 ## Configuration & usage